"PETRONAS Email Virus" removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of similar spam campaigns are "WeTransfer Email Virus", "Coronavirus Email Virus" and "QuickBooks Email Virus".
-What all of them have in common is that cyber criminals send them with a purpose to infect computers with various high-risk malware.
-For example, Emotet, TrickBot, Adwind, or other malicious software.
-Either way, emails of this type should be always ignored.
-It is very important not to open files that are attached to them, or open files that get downloaded through included website links.
+Other examples of similar spam campaigns include "WeTransfer Email Virus", "Coronavirus Email Virus" and "QuickBooks Email Virus".
+Cyber criminals send them to infect computers with various high-risk malware.
+For example, Emotet, TrickBot, Adwind, and other malicious software.
+Therefore, ignore these emails and do not open attached files or those downloaded through any included website links.

 How did "PETRONAS Email Virus" infect my computer?

-We strongly recommend not to open a files (and/or website links) that are attached to irrelevant emails, especially if such emails are sent from unknown, suspicious addresses.
-All files and software should be downloaded from official websites and via direct links Other sources, tools like Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial pages, third party downloaders (and installers), freeware download sites, and so on, can be and often are used to proliferate malicious software.
-Installed programs must be updated and activated only through implemented functions and/or tools that are provided by official developers.
-It is not legal to activate software through unofficial tools and it can lead to installation of some malware.
-Also, operating system should be regularly scanned with a reputable anti-spyware or antivirus suite and detected threats must be eliminated as soon as possible.
-If you've already opened "PETRONAS Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open files or website links that are attached to irrelevant emails, especially if the emails are sent from unknown, suspicious addresses.
+All files and software should be downloaded from official websites and via direct links.
+Other sources, tools such as Peer-to-Peer networks (e.g., torrent clients, eMule), unofficial pages, third party downloaders (and installers), freeware download sites, and so on are used to proliferate malicious software.
+Installed programs must be updated and activated only through implemented functions or tools provided by official developers.
+It is illegal to activate software through unofficial tools, and this can lead to installation of malware.
+Also, operating systems should be regularly scanned with a reputable anti-spyware or antivirus suite - remove detected threats immediately.
+If you have already opened "PETRONAS Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "PETRONAS Email Virus" email letter:
+Text presented in the "PETRONAS Email Virus" email message: